tobiaskatsch/GatedLinearRNN/README.md

 GateLoop is a novel sequence model which generalizes linear recurrent models such as S4, S5, LRU and RetNet, by employing data-controlled state transitions.
 While having a low cost linear complexity inference mode, GateLoop can be trained extremely efficient in parallel with logarithmic complexity making use of the highly optimized JAX associative scan implementation.
 This repository implements a practical (real valued) GateLoop model with proper default choices for input-, hidden- and gate activations and provides a drop-in replacement for causal multi-head-attention and a GateLoop-based language model architecture.
+Furthermore, GateLoop can be used to train true recurrent models (GRU, LSTM) extremely fast by switching to a true recurrent mode for finetuning.

 ## Installation